 (“Lord, do not repay us according to our sins or our iniquities.”)

 MacMillan keeps the refrain relatively subdued, the words emerging from extended melismas over simple harmonies (the use of harmony throughout is simple).
 The violin nags away at the periphery, picking at notes, arpeggiating them, finally becoming a complementary melodic entity in its own right.
-There are two episodes, & both contrast strongly with the refrain, projected with much greater force.
-The first is highly assertive, the choir’s plea (drawing now on verses 8 & 9 from Psalm 79) taking a turn for the desperate:
+There are two episodes, and both contrast strongly with the refrain, projected with much greater force.
+The first is highly assertive, the choir’s plea (drawing now on verses 8 and 9 from Psalm 79) taking a turn for the desperate:

 Domine, ne memineris iniquitatum nostrarum antiquarum: cito anticipent nos misericordiae tuae.
 Quia pauperes facti sumus nimis.

 (“Lord, do not hold our old sins against us; may your mercy come quickly to meet us, for we are in desperate need.”)